Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

 ## Compatibility & scope

-- No changes to UI projections, growth math, or divisors.

 - No global resets of population tables.

 - AI-only recruitment enforcement; human recruitment unchanged.

 - Save-game compatible (restart preferred after enabling).

-**If you need a variant with different levy caps, province reserve floors, or per-turn levy limits, open an issue with your preferred values for a follow-up build.**